 Before accepting and implementing a certain investment project, its internal rate of return (IRR) should be equal to or greater than the hurdle rate.
 Any potential investments must possess a return rate that is higher than the hurdle rate in order for it to be acceptable in the long run.

 What are the methods used to determine a hurdle rate?

 Most companies use their weighted average cost of capital (WACC) as a hurdle rate for investments.
 The stems from the fact that companies can buy back their own shares as an alternative to making a new investment, and would presumably earn their WACC as the rate of return.
 In this way, investing in their own shares (earning their WACC) represents the opportunity cost of any alternative investment.

-Another way of looking at WACC is that it’s the required rate of return investors demand from the company.
-Therefore, any project the company invests in must equal to (or ideally greater than) it’s cost of capital.
+Another way of looking at the hurdle rate is that it’s the required rate of return investors demand from a company.
+Therefore, any project the company invests in must be equal to or ideally greater than its cost of capital.

 What factors to consider when setting a hurdle rate?

 In analyzing a potential investment, a company must first hold a preliminary evaluation to test if a project has a positive net present value.
 Care must be exercised, as setting a very high rate could be a hindrance to other profitable projects and could also favor short-term investments over the long-term ones.
 A low hurdle rate could also result in an unprofitable project.